How to Make a Vision Board for Manifestation in 5 Simple Steps

-Here, it’s important you don’t restrict yourself, it doesn’t matter if what comes to your mind spontaneously might seem totally impossible, just write it all down.
+Here, it’s important you don’t restrict yourself; it doesn’t matter if what comes to your mind spontaneously might seem totally impossible.
+Just write it all down.

-If this one big dream is exactly what you want, a solution will be found anyway.
+If this ONE big dream is exactly what you want, a solution will be found anyway.

-If you can’t answer the question of “what do I want,” just ask yourself “what do I need,” for many people this question is more comfortable to answer because to need something sounds less selfish than to want something.
+If you can’t answer the question of “what do I want,” just ask yourself, “what do I need,” for many people, this question is more comfortable to answer because to need something sounds less selfish than to want something.

-This is a collection of ideas, just follow every impulse you have and write it down.
+This is a collection of ideas; just follow every impulse you have and write it down.

-“It’s a good idea to avoid creating a cluttered or chaotic board… you don’t want to attract chaos into your life.” and he made a good point here.
+“It’s a good idea to avoid creating a cluttered or chaotic board… you don’t want to attract chaos into your life.” and made a good point here.

 A vision board should be very focused and not just a hodgepodge of things you’d like to attract into your life.